FooSoft/goldsmith/README.md

     sample site from the tutorial.
 *   [Bootstrap Sample](https://github.com/FooSoft/goldsmith-samples/tree/master/bootstrap): a slightly more advanced sample using [Bootstrap](https://getbootstrap.com/).
-*   [FooSoft Productions](https://foosoft.net): I have been "dogfooding" Goldsmith by using it to build my homepage for years.
+*   [FooSoft.net](https://foosoft.net/projects/goldsmith): I've been "dogfooding" Goldsmith by using it to build my homepage for years.

 ## Components ##